tkweon426/craip_2025f_g4/README.md

 **Task Description**:

 The robot will receive a natural language command (e.g., "Go to the toilet").
-Your system must navigate the robot to the toilet and position it with a clear view.
+Your system must navigate the robot to the toilet.
+The toilet should be aligned to camera center.
 The navigation stop when robot `bark` to alert the position of toilet.

 **Approach**:

 For this mission, you may **pre-calculate and hard-code** the toilet's position:
 - Explore the map before the competition
-- Determine the 2D pose that positions the robot to face the toilet
+- Determine the 2D pose that faces toilet directly
 - Example: `x=10.0, y=5.0, yaw=1.57` (this is just an example, not the actual position)
 - Use your path planning to navigate to this pre-defined goal

 **Requirements**:
 - Robot must `bark` when the conditions (distance and orientation) are satisfied.
 Condition for barking is same as `module design 3`.
-- Navigation must be collision-free for performance.
+- Navigation must be collision-free for high rate success.
 But we do not degrade the score with this.
-- Must use your own localization and path planning modules
+- You must use your own localization and path planning modules

 ### 📊 Evaluation: